olgapombo/olgapombo.github.io/curriculum.md

 * Member of the editorial board of the journal [Latin American Human Rights Studies (LAHRS)](https://revistas.ufg.br/lahrs), Programa de pós-graduação Interdisciplinar em Direitos Humanos, Universidade Federal de Goiás (UFG), Brazil (since 2021)
 * Member of the international editorial board of the journal **Currículo, Cultura e Identidade**, Unesp.
 Sao Paulo, Brazil (since 2020)
-* Member of the scientific board of the journal [**Interdisciplinaridade, GEPI - Grupo Estudos e Pesquisa em Interdisciplinaridade**](https://revistas.pucsp.br/index.php/interdisciplinaridade/about/editorialTeam) (ISSN 2179-0094), PUC-SP, Brazil (since 2017).
+* Member of the scientific board of the journal [Interdisciplinaridade, GEPI - Grupo Estudos e Pesquisa em Interdisciplinaridade](https://revistas.pucsp.br/index.php/interdisciplinaridade/about/editorialTeam) (ISSN 2179-0094), PUC-SP, Brazil (since 2017).
-* Member of the scientific board of the journal [**Omnia.
-Revista Interdisciplinar de Ciências e Artes**](https://grei.pt/revista-omnia/) (ISSN 2183-8720), GREI, Faro (since 2015)
+* Member of the scientific board of the journal [Omnia.
+Revista Interdisciplinar de Ciências e Artes](https://grei.pt/revista-omnia/) (ISSN 2183-8720), GREI, Faro (since 2015)
-* Member of the advisory board of the journal [**Logos and Episteme.
-An International Journal of Epistemology**](https://www.pdcnet.org/logos-episteme/Editorial-Team) (ISSN 2069-0533), Romania Academy (since 2010)
+* Member of the advisory board of the journal [Logos and Episteme.
+An International Journal of Epistemology](https://www.pdcnet.org/logos-episteme/Editorial-Team) (ISSN 2069-0533), Romania Academy (since 2010)
-* Member of the scientific board of the journal [**RHV.
-An International Journal of Philosophy**](https://revistas.uv.cl/index.php/RHV/about/editorialTeam), Instituto de Filosofia, Faculdade de Humanidades, Valparaiso, Chile
+* Member of the scientific board of the journal [RHV.
+An International Journal of Philosophy](https://revistas.uv.cl/index.php/RHV/about/editorialTeam), Instituto de Filosofia, Faculdade de Humanidades, Valparaiso, Chile
-* Member of the scientific board of the journal [**Cuadernos de Lógica, Epistemologia y Lenguaje**](https://www.collegepublications.co.uk/cuadernos/), College Publication, UK (since 2007)
+* Member of the scientific board of the journal [Cuadernos de Lógica, Epistemologia y Lenguaje](https://www.collegepublications.co.uk/cuadernos/), College Publication, UK (since 2007)
-* Member of the editorial council of the journal [**Contexto e Educação**](https://www.revistas.unijui.edu.br/index.php/contextoeducacao/about/editorialTeam), UNIJUI, Brazil (since 2006).
+* Member of the editorial council of the journal [Contexto e Educação](https://www.revistas.unijui.edu.br/index.php/contextoeducacao/about/editorialTeam), UNIJUI, Brazil (since 2006).
 * Member of the consulting board of the journal **Revista de Educação**, edited by Departmento de Educação, FCUL, Lisboa (since 2000).
 * Member of the editorial board of the journal **Argumento.
 Revista Quadrimestral de Filosofia**, edited by Editora Cosmos, Lisboa (1990-1993).
 * Member of the editorial board of the journal **Revista de Educação**, edited by Departmento de Educação, FCUL, Lisboa (1986-1999).